hadley/adv-r/Functional-programming.md

 df[numeric] <- lapply(df[numeric], fix_missing)
 ```

-This is functional programming: we've combined two functions, one which encapsulates the idea of do something to each column, and one which encapulsates the idea of replacing -99 with NA to replace -99 with NA in every column.
-We'll see this theme of composability recur throughout the chapter.
+Using `lapply` is an example of functional programming: we've combined (or __composed__) two functions, one which encapsulates the idea of doing something to each column, and one which encapulsates the idea of replacing -99 with NA to replace -99 with NA in every column.
+If each function does solves one simple problem, then the ideas of functional programming allow us to join multiple simple functions together to solve complex problems.

-Now consider a related problem:
+Now consider a related problem: once we've cleaned up our data, we might want t run the same set of numerical summary functions on each variable.
+We could write code like this:

 ```R
 mean(df$a)